DE-labtory/it-chain/PROJECT-IMPLEMENTATION-DETAILS.md

 @yojkim

 ## Database <a name="DB"></a>
 Blockchain can be stored in multiple types of database depend on configuration.
 For now leveldbhepler and fileheper functions are added.
-Basic DB implementation uses levelDB.
+Basic DB implementation uses leveldb.
 Blocks can be retrieved by block hash and block number and transaction ID.
 Transactions can be retrieved by transaction ID.
 If you want to use other database, implement it under blockchainleveldb and edit blockchain_db_interface.

 ### Related config